 How to Start the ALE Process

-- Talk with a claim examiner as soon as possible to see if you are a candidate for ALE payments
+- Talk with a claims examiner as soon as possible to see if you are covered for ALE payments

 - Save receipts for all living expenses until your claim is resolved

-- Gather documentation of your living expenses from before the loss
+- Gather documentation of your living expenses from before your loss

-Typically, you will need to pay the additional living expenses up front and then submit receipts and other documentation to TWIA for reimbursement.
-Throughout the claim process, TWIA will maintain a spreadsheet of the expenses you submit.
-TWIA will consider making advance payments to assist you until all the receipts for covered expenses can be submitted.
+Typically, you will need to pay your additional living expenses and then submit receipts and other documentation to TWIA for reimbursement.
+TWIA may also consider making advance payments to assist you until all the receipts for covered expenses can be submitted.

 How TWIA Calculates ALE Payments

-When assessing your ALE payment amount, we will calculate all living expenses after the loss and then deduct all of your normal living expenses.
+When determining your ALE payment amount, we calculate necessary and reasonable living expenses after the loss and then deduct your pre-loss normal living expenses.

 Frequently Asked Questions